Vision, Mission and Values

 In the College of Urban and Public Affairs; the Master of Urban and Regional Planning degree is accredited by the Planning Accreditation Board (PAB)

 .
-The Master of Public Administration degree is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA)
+The Master of Public Administration and the Executive Master of Public Administration are accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA)

 .
 The Master of Public Administration – Health Administration is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA)

-In the College of Education; teacher education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP)
+In the College of Education; teacher and administrator education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP)

 and by the Oregon Teacher Standards and Practices Commission (TSPC)